 Both sexes fully winged.
-Body and legs variable, mainly brown with head and pronotum often paler than abdomen, tibiae and tarsi largely yellow; major setae dark; antennal segments III–IV yellow with apices shaded; fore wing pale with setae dark.
-Head wider than long; three pairs of ocellar setae present, pair III slightly longer than side of ocellar triangle, arising on anterior margin of triangle; postocular setae pair I present, pair IV short, no longer than diameter of hind ocellus.
-Antennae 8-segmented; segments III–IV with sensorium forked, segment VIII as long as VII.
-Pronotum with 5 pairs of major setae; anteromarginal setae shorter than anteroangulars, one pair of minor setae present medially between posteromarginal submedian setae.
+Body and legs variable in colour, mainly brown with head and pronotum often paler than abdomen, tibiae and tarsi largely yellow; major setae dark; antennal segments III–IV yellow with apices shaded; fore wing pale with setae dark.
+Antennae 8-segmented; segments III–IV with forked sense cone, segment VIII as long as VII.
+Head wider than long; three pairs of ocellar setae present, pair III slightly longer than side of ocellar triangle, arising on anterior margins of triangle; postocular setae pair I present, pair IV short, no longer than diameter of hind ocellus.
+Pronotum with 5 pairs of major setae; anteromarginal setae shorter than anteroangulars, one pair of minor setae present medially between posteromarginal submedian setae; upper surface of fore coxae with microtrichia on sculpture lines.
 Metanotum with 2 pairs of setae at anterior margin, campaniform sensilla absent.
 Fore wing with 2 complete rows of veinal setae.
-Abdominal tergites V–VIII with paired ctenidia, on VIII anterolateral to spiracle; posteromarginal comb on VIII complete, with short slender microtrichia arising from triangular bases.
+Abdominal tergites V–VIII with paired ctenidia, on VIII anterolateral to spiracle; posteromarginal comb on VIII complete, but microtrichia short, slender and arising from triangular bases.
 Sternites III–VII without discal setae.

 Frankliniella intonsa (Trybom)

 Physopus vulgatissima var. fulvicornis Uzel, 1895: 96

 Physopus vulgatissima var. adusta Uzel, 1895: 96